Nadja Benaissa: 2005–2006: Launching a solo career

-2007–present: Reformation of the band
+2007–2017: Reformation of the band and legal problems

-Although Benaissa was preparing her second studio album for a February 2007 release, involving production by German producers Audiotreats, DJ Desue, Loomis Green, MRF Entertainment, and Monroe among others, she decided to postpone the release in favour of a reunion of No Angels in early 2007.
-However, as all four band members had settled on the continuation of solo projects, Benaissa entered Berlin recording studios in January 2008 to record fifteen new demo songs, including material she already penned in 2003.
-According to her MySpace blog, she finished the album recordings with a second session in March 2008.
+Although Benaissa was preparing her second studio album for a February 2007 release, involving production by German producers Audiotreats, DJ Desue, Loomis Green, MRF Entertainment, and Monroe among others, she decided to postpone the release in favour of a reunion of No Angels on their fourth studio album Destiny in early 2007.
+However, as all four band members had settled on the continuation of solo projects, Benaissa entered Berlin recording studios in January 2008 to record at least 15 new demo songs, including material she already penned in 2003.
+While she finished the album recordings with a second session in March 2008, it was left unused though Benaissa later leaked several songs to her MySpace account.
+Also in 2008, Benaissa appeared as a guest vocalist on rapper Fler's third studio album Fremd im eigenen Land.

-In May 2010, No Angels began their five-date acoustic "An Intimate Evening With" tour in Munich, their first concert tour in eight years.
-Benaissa did not take part in the tour as she had called in sick a week before, prompting the remaining trio to re-arrange their set at the last minute.
-In September 2010, after months of speculation, the singer announced via MySpace that she had quit the band for good, leaving No Angels as a trio.
-In her statement, Benaissa claimed she felt that she had become bigger than the group, stating: "The scandal, the trial – they were overwhelmed by it [...]
-They'll be fine without me."

-Also in September 2010, Benaissa released her biography Alles wird gut, written by Tinka Dippel.

-Personal life

-Benaissa gave birth to a daughter in 1999.

-Benaissa was diagnosed with HIV when she was 17 during a routine screening after she became pregnant.
-She was in a long-term relationship with Senegalese footballer of French citizenship Abdou Mbodji.